ihmeuw/vivarium_research/docs/source/gbd2017_models/risks/risk_exposure_template.rst

 and the limitations these assumptions impose on the applicability of the model.

-Exposure Model Diagram
+Risk Exposure Model Diagram
 ++++++++++++++++++++++

-Include diagram of Vivarium exposure model.
+Include diagram of Vivarium risk exposure model.

 Data Description Tables
 +++++++++++++++++++++++